smunos31/smunos31/README.md

 **Skills:**
 I have been working in Plant Genomics and Genetics for 24 years.
-**I now work in Bioinformatics, focusing on the intestinal microbiome and antibiotic tolerance in Klebsiella pneumoniae.**
+**I now work in Bioinformatics, focusing on the intestinal microbiote and antibiotic tolerance in Klebsiella pneumoniae.**

 Contact: stephane.munos@inserm.fr